-Between twelve and fifteen thespians, or actors, would make up the rowdy chorus of satyrs.
-The actors would dress in shaggy pants and animal skins, have wooden erect phalli, ugly masks, and horse’s tails to complete their satyr costume.
+Between twelve and fifteen thespians or actors would make up the rowdy chorus of satyrs.
+The actors would dress in shaggy pants and animal skins and have wooden erect phalli, ugly masks, and horse’s tails to complete their satyr costumes.

 Satyr Plays were set in the past with the main character usually being a god or tragic hero.
 Despite the name of the plays, satyrs played a supporting role to that of the god or hero.
 The plays continued to be performed during the festival to Dionysus.

 Satyr Plays usually had a happy ending and followed similar themes to those found in Greek tragedies and comedies.
 The chorus of satyrs would try to make the audience laugh with vulgar and obscene humor, usually of a sexual nature.